 Nursing volunteers are high in universal demand, particularly in developing countries, where the need is great and the appreciation for international expertise is even greater.
-International Volunteer HQ offers nursing volunteer abroad programs for both nursing students and registered nurses, allowing you the opportunity to give back to developing communities, while engaging in a cross-cultural exchange and gaining invaluable nursing volunteer experience unobtainable from a lecture hall.
+International Volunteer HQ offers nursing volunteer abroad programs for both nursing students and registered nurses, allowing you the opportunity to provide assistance within understaffed hospitals and clinics, while engaging in a cross-cultural exchange and gaining invaluable nursing volunteer experience unobtainable from a lecture hall.

 When nursing abroad with IVHQ, you will always be in the company of like-minded nursing students and professionals from around the world, and our in-country team will ensure that you are well supported throughout your international nursing placement.
 If you’re looking to organize a group of volunteer nurses to travel abroad with you, we make that easy to arrange also!
-With nursing volunteer abroad opportunities available in over 16 countries, keep reading to discover how to volunteer abroad as a nurse with International Volunteer HQ in 2018.
+With nursing volunteer abroad opportunities available in 15 destinations, keep reading to discover how to volunteer abroad as a nurse with International Volunteer HQ in 2019 and 2020.

 - What are the requirements to volunteer as a nurse abroad?

-- What nursing volunteer abroad opportunities are available for nursing students and pre med students?
+- What nursing volunteer abroad opportunities are available for nursing students and pre nursing students?

 - What nursing volunteer abroad opportunities are available in specialist fields?